 Method

 Place large flakes of good-quality smoked salmon on top.
 Then dot cream cheese around.
-We use about 2 tsp per ramekin.
+We use about 2 teaspoon per ramekin.
 Crack an egg over the top in each one and season with some freshly ground black pepper and dried dill if you wish.
 Sprinkle with some parmesan and your ramekin eggs are ready to bake.

 We love serving our Smoked Salmon and Spinach Eggs In Ramekins with freshly baked Sourdough Bread!
 Delicious!